A weekly dose of female-powered adventure for your inbox.

 We aren’t able to respond to everyone who submits.
 However, rest assured that we do keep your pitches on file and may get in touch with you in the future.
 Feel free to pitch another article if you haven’t heard from us.

 Q: When will I be paid?

-Contributors will be paid upon publication – more details of the process will be sent upon acceptance of your pitch.
+Contributors will be paid upon receipt of completed article– more details of the process will be sent upon acceptance of your pitch.